Details of the COMPASS Writing Section

 These type of questions test you on the correct usage of constructs like "which" and "whether".

-Overall, the COMPASS writing test is a test of sentence constructions, which should not be treated lightly.
+Overall, the writing skills is a test of sentence constructions, which should not be treated lightly.
 If you are not a native speaker of English, it is important that you set a specific time each day to practice from books of English, which have good authors such as Wren and Martin or Norman Lewis.

 Terms and Conditions